Carter907/streamline/README.md

 ```
 builds a project
 ```
-brancher package
+brancher archive
 ```
-packages a project to an executable jar file
+archives a project to an executable jar file

 ### branch.toml